 How to Create Database and User MySQL Database on RHEL 7

-For the first command you should know is "Login".
-To login, you can write the following command:
+The first command you should know is "Login".
+To log in you can write the following command:

 # mysql -u root -p